ivandfx/fnkeys/README.md

 KEYBOARDS
 - Newskill Serike V2 TKL

-*Fedora 42 requires FnKeys V2.
+*Fedora 42 requires FnKeys V2 or later.

 **If your distro doesn't use systemd, FnKeys may not work at all.**